AIgen-Solutions-s-r-l/application-workflow-service/README.md

 -H "Content-Type: application/json"
 ```

-This endpoint retrieves all jobs associated with the authenticated user.
+This endpoint retrieves all jobs that the authenticated user successfully applied to, together with the data used to apply.
 You only need to pass a valid token in the request header—no additional data is required.

 - **Request**:
    - Method: `GET`